 "Last year I walked into LHS for the first time since 1998.
-Working as a staff member I was happy to see an old familiar face (Mind you - He does NOT age) and how strange to be working with one of my old high school teachers.
+Working as a staff member I was happy to see an old familiar

 "I frequently had flashbacks to being a 16 year old sitting in his class dissecting that frog, or video days, or even seeing a test question I saw many, many years ago (when helping my current students.)
 Wow.
 How time has flown by and changed.